 Lori Fenton, Treasurer

-Chris Peck was introduced to handbells during his middle school / high school years at King of Kings Lutheran Church in Gardner, Kansas, with Kipp Willnauer.
+Chris Peck, Chair Elect, was introduced to handbells during his middle school / high school years at King of Kings Lutheran Church in Gardner, Kansas, with Kipp Willnauer.
 Chris went on to earn his Bachelor of Arts from Bethany College (Lindsborg, KS) where he had the opportunity to learn from educator, Bethany alum, and Malmark representative, Eunice Tarum.
 His senior recital included handbells, both as a soloist and a composer.

 Chris went on to teach band and choir in public schools in Kansas and Iowa for several years.
 He has been involved with church music for the past twenty-plus years in various churches throughout Kansas, Iowa, and Nebraska.
 For the past five years, he has served as Director of Choir and Bell Choirs at Trinity Lutheran Church in north Omaha, Nebraska.
 Chris is also the Choir / Chime Choir Director at Eastmont Towers, a retirement community in Lincoln, Nebraska.
 Chimes have been a recent addition to the activities available at Eastmont while he has been involved there.